Healthy Honey Blueberry Muffins

 When needed, remove from freezer and allow muffin to thaw on a cooling rack to avoid the mushies.
 Other folks just place the muffins in a plastic freezer bag with a paper towel to absorb any extra moisture.

-When you are considering a good cookie to freeze for later use, my Crispy Honey Cookies are a good bet.
+When you are considering a good cookie to freeze for later use, my Crispy Honey Bee Cookies are a good bet.

 For a special occasion (of just for yourself) what about some homemade honey cheesecake?
+I make this one in the instant pot of all things and it is really easy.

 Another cool dish for the Summer season is a honey lime fruit salad.
 The dressing is sweetened with just enough honey to taste and still allows the fresh fruit flavor to shine.